leVirve/hide-my-python/README.md

 $ hidemypython -h

 usage: hide_my_python [-h] [-o DATABASE_FILE] [-n NUMBER_OF_PROXIES]
 						[-ct COUNTRIES_LIST] [-p PORTS [PORTS ...]]
 						[-pr {http,https,socks} [{http,https,socks} ...]] [-a]
 						[-ka] [-s] [-c] [-v]

 A parser to retrieve proxies from HideMyAss!

 optional arguments:
+	-h, --help            show this help message and exit

+	-o DATABASE_FILE      database file where the proxies will be saved

+	-n NUMBER_OF_PROXIES
-	  -h, --help            show this help message and exit -o DATABASE_FILE      database file where the proxies will be saved -n NUMBER_OF_PROXIES  maximum number of proxies to retrieve (default: all) -ct COUNTRIES_LIST    strings list containing the countries the proxies can be based (default: countries_all)
+		maximum number of proxies to retrieve (default: all) -ct COUNTRIES_LIST
+		list of the countries strings the proxies can be based (default: all available countries) -p PORTS [PORTS ...]
-	  -p PORTS [PORTS ...]  list of ports (max: 20 ports) the proxies listen on (default: every port)
-	  -pr {http,https,socks} [{http,https,socks} ...]
+		list of ports (max: 20 ports) the proxies listen on (default: every port) -pr {http,https,socks} [{http,https,socks} ...]
 		protocols used by the proxies (default: HTTP, HTTPS and SOCKS4/5)

-	  -a                    flag used to determine the proxies minimum anonymity level, e.g. -a sets the minimum anonymity level to Low, -aa to Medium, -aaa to High, etc. (default minimum level: None)
-	  -ka                   flag used to determine if proxies with the Keep Alive option should be returned, as they are likely honey pots (default: no)
-	  -s                    flag used to determine the proxies minimum speed level, e.g. -s sets the minimum speed level to Medium, -ss to Fast (default minimum level: Slow)
-	  -c                    flag used to determine the proxies minimum connection time level, e.g. -c sets the minimum connection time level to Medium, -cc to Fast (default minimum level:
+	-a                    flag to determine the proxies minimum anonymity level. e.g. -a sets to Low, -aa to Medium, -aaa to High.  (default: None) -ka                   flag to determine if proxies with the `Keep Alive` should be returned (default: no) -s                    flag to determine the proxies minimum speed level. e.g. -s setsto Medium, -ss to Fast (default minimum level: Slow) -c                    flag to determine the proxies minimum connection time level. e.g. -c sets to Medium, -cc to Fast (default minimum level: Slow) -v                    explain what is being done
-							Slow)
-	  -v                    explain what is being done
 ```

 Go to https://hidemyass.com/proxy-list/ to see the different available options.

 ### Database file

-If this argument is not defined, the result will `print` on the screen (`stdout`).
+*If this argument is not defined, the result will `print` on the screen (`stdout`).*

-The proxies will be saved in this file.
-If the file doesn't exist, it will be
-created.
-If it exists, the proxies will be appended to it (the file won't be
+If the file doesn't exist, it will be created and the proxies will be appended to
-overwritten).
-The database contains only one table, named `proxies`, with the
+it (won't be overwritten).
+The database contains only one table, named `proxies`, structured as:
-following structure:

 * `id`: a unique identifier (type: `INTEGER PRIMARY KEY AUTOINCREMENT`)
 * `ip`: the proxy's IP address (type: `TEXT`)